booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 ## Check for Revocation

-__IMPORTANT:__ For fully verifying a certificate presented to you by your communication partner, make sure you do not only check the validity of the certificate but also to check it for revocation.
+__IMPORTANT:__ For fully verifying a certificate presented to you by your communication partner, make sure you do not only check the validity of the certificate itself but also to check it for revocation.
 Your communication partner might be a server you are connecting to (presenting a server certificate) or - in mTLS usecase - also a client (authenticating by a client certificate).

 Most Browsers nowadays do check revocation of server certificates by default, at least if the certificate contains an OCSP URL.
 Other software components and libraries often (by default) don't.
 Make sure to configure a proper check!
 (There will be an example in a few moments.)